speters33w/CSUGlobal_ITS410/InteractiveLecture6/interactive_lecture_6_notes.md

 A full tutorial using the [classicmodels](../databases/classicmodels.sql) database is available at [MySQLTutorial.org](https://www.mysqltutorial.org/mysql-stored-procedure/).

+The scripts in this document use the [Accounts Payable (ap) database](../databases/create_db_ap.sql) available from the Free Downloads tab at [Murach’s MySQL (3rd Edition)](https://www.murach.com/shop/murach-s-mysql-3rd-edition-detail).

 How to Create Stored Procedures and Functions is covered in Murach, J. (2019). *Murach’s MySQL* (3rd ed. pp. 445-475).
 Mike Murach & Associates.

 ## 6.1 What is Stored Procedure?